 He went outside to clear the seats off, and Badger and I were getting ready to leave.

-Cats had to go in the laundry room, dogs in the bedroom, and bathroom trips had to be made.
+Not much time passed, but cats had to go in the laundry room, dogs in the bedroom, and bathroom trips had to be taken care of.

 Didn’t your mamma tell you to always use the bathroom before leaving the house?

-So a bit of time went by, and all of a sudden Heron bursts in the house saying, “Where were you all?
+So a bit of time went by, and all of a sudden Heron burst back in saying, “Where were you all?
 I stuck my head in the door and told you to come here, come here.”

 Oops.